How to Start an ASMR Channel

 ASMR Upload Schedule

-Starting an ASMR channel is difficult, especially since, in the beginning, finding inspiration can alsobe difficult.
+Starting an ASMR channel is difficult, especially since, in the beginning, finding inspiration can also be difficult.
 One thing people always content on about my channel (or used to – update 2/2/2018) is how frequently I upload.
 Mind you, I have a full-time 9-5 job and before that I was a full-time student.
-Finding time to film, edit and upload is difficult, TRUST ME I know.
+Finding time to film, edit and upload is difficult.
+TRUST ME, I know.
 I did not adhere to a schedule either.
 It’s even more difficult to find time to film when it’s QUIET.
-Because, let’s face it, you don’t have control over the dogs across the street or when your mother is going to call upstairs and say, “HEY HONEY WHATCHA DOIN’?!”
+Because, let’s face it, you don’t have control over the dogs across the street or when your mother is going to call upstairs and say, “HEY HONEY WHATCHA DOIN’?!” (it happens – love you, mom).

-Many ASMR YouTubers can agree that it’s easiest to film at night… and when I was a full-time student with night classes and noisy roommates, I would film really late at night when everyone was asleep in their beds or watching Netflix.
+Many ASMR YouTubers can agree that it’s easiest to film at night… and when I was a full-time student with night classes and noisy roommates, I would film reallyyyy late at night when everyone was asleep in their beds or watching Netflix.
 There was not as much traffic around this time either, so this minimized car sounds since my bedroom was on the side with a busy avenue.